haiderrizvi92/5G/README.md

 work that he did is as follows.

 ## Practical work:
-LTE and Wi-Fi spectrum analysis using USRP X-300 and N-210.
+1. LTE and Wi-Fi spectrum analysis using USRP X-300 and N-210.
- FM transmission and reception using USRP X-310.
+2. FM transmission and reception using USRP X-310.
- Develop AM Receiver using USRP N-210.
+3. Develop AM Receiver using USRP N-210.
- Audio file transmission and reception using one USRP with multiple modulation schemes.
+4. Audio file transmission and reception using one USRP with multiple modulation schemes.
- Frame Synchronization in OFDM and FBMC based Radio Receiver.
+5. Frame Synchronization in OFDM and FBMC based Radio Receiver.
- Implementation Develop blocks in python and C++ for digital signal processing.
+6. Implementation Develop blocks in python and C++ for digital signal processing.

 ## Research work:
- SDR Deep learning feature engineering in deep learning for signal classification.
+1. SDR Deep learning feature engineering in deep learning for signal classification.
- Real-time blind spectrum sensing using USRP.
+2. Real-time blind spectrum sensing using USRP
-SDR FBMC/OFDM.
- Integrated MAC and PHY using USRP.
+3. SDR FBMC/OFDM integrated MAC and PHY using USRP.